Senior Piano Syllabus

 “Romantic or Modern” is taken to mean works by Composers from Schubert onwards.

-20Pianoforte Two Pieces In Contrasting Style14 to 16 years
+20Piano Two Pieces In Contrasting Period14 to 16 years

-Two pieces in a contrasting style suitable for a concert performance.
+Two pieces in a contrasting period suitable for a concert performance.

 Time limits of 8 minutes altogether.